zak1999/worst-reviewed-spots/README.md

 # A simple tool to find the worst rated places near places

-A simple React app using Google's Places API and Yelp's Fusion API.
+A React app using Google's Places API and Yelp's Fusion API.

 Some shortcomings with this project:
   * Yelp's API only returns a maximum of 1000 results, meaning even when the script collects the last result, it isn't necessarily the ‘worst’ result.